Sage-Bionetworks-IT/openchallenges/README.md

 are already installed.

-If you decide the develop outside of the dev container, some of the development tools can be installed by running:
+If you decide the develop outside of the dev container, some of the development tools can be installed manually by running:

 ```console
 ./tools/setup.sh